Award: Foreign Born Scientists and Engineers in the Workforce (FBSE)

 Project Title: A Network Scale-Up and Ad-Tech Approach Examining Workforce Participation and International Mobility in the FBSE Population

-Project Performers: Accenture Federal Services LLC, University of Florida, Storm King Analytics, Influence Apps
+Project Partners: University of Florida, Storm King Analytics, Influence Apps

 Award Amount: $599,250.49

-Objective: The objective of this project is to collect data from US Government (USG) departments and agencies to integrate data into a single framework and utilize a novel network-based approach named network scale-up to conduct surveys and gather new data about FBSE subpopulations that do not fall within existing data sets, such as those without a doctorate or who enter the country with an existing degree.
+Objective: This project collected data from US Government departments and agencies to integrate the data into a single framework.
+It utilized a novel network-based approach referred to as network scale-up to conduct surveys and gather new data about foreign-born scientist and engineer subpopulations that do not fall within existing datasets, such as those without a doctorate or who enter the country with an existing degree.

 Period of Performance: February 2022 – August 2023